osiegmar/FastCSV/docs/src/content/docs/architecture/interpretation.md

       between double quotes and commas") are broken per RFC.
 A choice must be made.
     - For performance reasons, FastCSV switches to unquoted-field-parsing when the first character is not a quote character.
 It's not reasonable to slow down the parser in order to guess which broken format is used.

+   Setting `CsvReaderBuilder.trimWhitespacesAroundQuotes(boolean)` to `true` changes this behavior as well: the leading whitespace is trimmed and the field is treated as quoted, resulting in the Java value `"value 3"` (**without** the quotes).

 ### Unclosed quoted fields